 All transfer applicants must apply online through either the UConn Application (preferred for transfer applicants) or the Common Application.
-You may use either application to apply for admission to our main campus in Storrs and our five regional campuses.
+You may use either application to apply for admission to our main campus in Storrs and our four regional campuses.

 There is a required, non-refundable $70 application fee.